electronifie/chain-builder/README.md

 **@param** `initialValue *` (optional)

 #### #yourMethod(...)
 All methods you pass to `chainBuilder(...)` are available on the constructed chain, with the same signature except for the callback.
-Each method can make use of the _contextual methods_ described below.
+Each method has access to the _context methods_ described below.
 _e.g._
 ```javascript
 request().get('http://jsonip.com').asJson()...
 ```

 #### #tap(fn)
 Peek at the current value in the chain.
+The passed function has acces to _context methods_.
 _e.g._
 ```javascript
 request()